 Interest only was payable on the term loan until March 31, 2017 when the Company commenced making semi-annual principal repayments of US\$250 with the balance of the loan due at maturity on September 30, 2019.
-Principal and interest for the revolving loan are payable every three months with the amount payable determined based on tungsten production for the period and APT pricing levels with payments required only when the price of APT exceeds US\$254/MTU and accelerating payments when the price of APT exceeds US\$320/MTU.
+Principal and interest for the revolving loan are payable every three months with the amount payable determined based on tungsten production for the period and APT pricing levels, with payments required only when the price of APT exceeds US\$254/MTU and accelerating payments when the price of APT exceeds US\$320/MTU.
 Any unpaid interest and principal is due at maturity.
 The Company may repay all or part of amounts owing under the term loan and revolving loan at any time without penalty.

 On November 22, 2016, the Company entered into a revolving loan facility for US\$7,000 with a company that is a significant customer of the Company and drew down the full amount.
-The loan bore interest at a rate of Libor plus 1.5% payable quarterly, was secured by the shares of certain subsidiaries, with principal repayments required every three months with the amount payable determined based on tungsten production for the period and APT pricing levels with payments required only when the price of APT exceeds US\$254/MTU and accelerating payments when the price of APT exceeds US\$320/MTU.
-The Company used a portion of the proceeds to repay the principal and interest owed under the Woulfe term loan (Note 10(c)) in the amount of \$6,550).
+The loan bore interest at a rate of Libor plus 1.5% payable quarterly, was secured by the shares of certain subsidiaries, with principal repayments required every three months, with the amount payable determined based on tungsten production for the period and APT pricing levels with payments required only when the price of APT exceeded US\$254/MTU and accelerating payments when the price of APT exceeded US\$320/MTU.
+The Company used a portion of the proceeds to repay a \$6,550 loan owed by Woulfe.
 On June 26, 2017, the Company completed an agreement with the lender to terminate the loan and settle the principal and accrued interest of \$9,374 (US\$7,043) by the issuance of 27,562,500 common shares and a \$230 (US\$173) convertible debenture.
-The settlement resulted in a gain of on debt settlement of \$2,273.
+The settlement resulted in a gain of \$2,273.

-On January 1, 2016, the Company issued a US\$1,000 secured promissory note to Deutsche Rohstoff AG ("DRAG"), an existing shareholder of the Company, which loan has a balance of \$1,248 (US\$1,000) as of September 30, 2017 (2016 - \$1,312 (US\$1,000)).
-The note bears interest at 6.0% per annum, with the accrued interest and loan amount due on January 1, 2020.
+On January 1, 2016, the Company issued a US\$1,000 secured promissory note to Deutsche Rohstoff AG ("DRAG"), an existing shareholder of the Company, which loan has a balance of \$1,254 (US\$1,000) as of December 31, 2017 (September 30, 2017 - \$1,248 (US\$1,000)).
+The note bears interest at 6.0% per annum, with the accrued interest and loan amount due on January 1, 2019.
 On June 26, 2017, the Company issued 283,914 common shares to settle \$79 of unpaid interest on this loan.
 The loan is secured by a pledge of the shares of Woulfe Mining Corp.